 Playing a Game

 Beautiful chess experience.
 The app doesn't get in the way.
 It builds on top of the physical board experience and elevates it with more features.
-Players can see details about the game, last moves, AI level, assist, resign, or even accept a draft or open a beatuiful full-screen timer.
+Players can see details about the game, last moves, AI level, assist, resign, accept a draw, or open a beautiful full-screen timer.

 Making the connection between board and app.
-The chess board lights translate directly in the app.
+The chessboard lights translate directly into the app.

 Started in the app and want to transfer to the “real thing”?
-Transferring a game is easy - just tap the button and set up the pieces.
-Or not - and let your family members play with the board and you just play on your phone.
+Transferring a game is easy — just tap the button and set up the pieces.
+Or not, and let your family members play with the board while you play on your phone.

 From software to hardware.
 Loading an ongoing game, starting a learning challenge, or revisiting a past game is super easy.
 The app guides the player on how to set up the physical chessboard.

 I just need a timer.
 No problem!
 Players can use the app as a timer for the physical board.
 Put your phone on the side and the app just melts away for maximum immersion with the physical board.
-Oh and it supports a landscape mode too.
+Oh, and it supports landscape mode too.

 Connecting

 Bluetooth pairing can be seamless.
 The board connects automatically.
-And if it doesn't or if it's disconnected intentionally, it can be easily connected.
+And if it doesn't, or if it's disconnected intentionally, it can be easily connected again.

 I just want to play on my phone.
 That's ok too.
 Players can explicitly disconnect the chessboard and let someone else in the household use it while they play on their phone.